 As all the samples are made of the same material, i.e. YIG, we expect one single activation energy for all directions, \cite{csepregi_chaneling_1975, csepregi_regrowth_1977_Ge, williams_solid_1983, johnson_intrinsic_2008_Ge, claverie_amorphization_2010} which we extract from the slope of a linear fit to all velocities.
-This results in an activation energy of $E_A$ = 2.8 $\pm$ \SI{0.2}{eV} for the lateral crystallization of YIG.
+This results in an activation energy of $E_A$ = 3.0 $\pm$ \SI{0.2}{eV} for the lateral crystallization of YIG.

 In contrast to the reports for the formation of bulk YIG,\cite{tolksdorf_facet_1981} however, we find no significant difference in the maximal lateral crystallization velocity depending on crystal orientation.
 For the formation of bulk YIG from the liquid phase it was reported, that facets in <$110$> and <$112$> direction are the thermodynamically most stable, while the <$111$> direction was described to grow fastest. \cite{erk_effect_1980, tolksdorf_facet_1981, beregi_dissolution_1983} There, YIG was found to crystallize up to 10 times faster along the <$111$> than along the <$110$> direction, \cite{erk_effect_1980} while the crystallization velocities along the <$110$> and <$112$> directions were found to behave very similarly. \cite{tolksdorf_facet_1981}